jamesphongduong/node_tech_test/README.md

 - to set up MongoDB with authentication / enabling access control (part of this challenge), follow MongoDB docs [link](https://docs.mongodb.com/manual/tutorial/enable-authentication/).

-For step 6 (setting up the user for the database), use the below:
+For step 6 of the docs (setting up the user for the database), use the below:

 <pre>
  use admin